Father's Day (Doctor Who): Production

 According to producer Phil Collinson, showrunner Russell T Davies came up with the concept for "Father's Day" at an early stage in the planning of the series, as it was a "perfect time travel story".
 Davies wanted the storyline to be easy to follow and drawn from human emotions.
 Additionally, the previous seven episodes had established why Rose was a good companion, and so "Father's Day" shows that she does make mistakes, but in a relatable way.
 Davies chose Paul Cornell to write the episode; Cornell had written Doctor Who spin-off material, especially in novels for the Virgin New Adventures, which bridged the gap between the classic series and the new.
 Davies originally intended that the episode be a small budget-saver character piece investigating the death of Rose's father, but Cornell suggested the addition of the Reapers and BBC Head of Drama Jane Tranter encouraged the additions of monsters to the new series.
 Working titles for the episode included "Wounded Time" and "Wound in Time".

 Davies and Cornell debated whether it should have been Rose's plan all along to save her father; this is left ambiguous in the episode.
 Billie Piper felt that it did not occur to Rose until after she began travelling.
 In the original script, in the scene where the Doctor opens the TARDIS doors and discovers only a police box interior, the police box fell apart.
 This was changed for reasons of cost, and Cornell has stated that he thinks the change is an improvement.
 Cornell also states that the character of Pete Tyler is based on his own father, who attempted many different jobs and schemes (including, like Pete, selling health drinks) before eventually finding success running a betting shop.
 Pete's line "I'm your dad, it's my job for it to be my fault" is taken from something Cornell's father once said to him.
 Originally Pete was to take a swig of wine before sacrificing himself, but this was removed because a correlation between alcohol and bravery was not thought to be a positive message.
+Simon Pegg, who ultimately played the Editor in earlier series one episode "The Long Game", was reported as being in line to play Pete, before having to pass on the episode.
+Shaun Dingwall would ultimately take up the role of Pete.
+Another version of Pete that hails from an alternate universe would appear in the following 2006 series of the show in the episodes "Rise of the Cybermen", "The Age of Steel", and "Doomsday".
+Dingwall returned to portray the character in these appearances.